DevMunky/Instantiated-Public/docs/usage/editmode.md

 ## Cancelling chat inputs

-    Cancel any chat input, that was asked as a result of an edit tool, by responding with "cancel" or "n".
-Any components manually named these two words through dungeons.json may have undefined behavior.
-It is also possible that these words be defined as invalid ids.
+Cancel any chat input, that was asked as a result of an edit tool, by responding with `cancel` or `n`.
+> Any components manually named these two words through dungeons.json may have undefined behavior.
+It is also possible that these words be defined as invalid ids in the future.